2023: Gana cautions PDP against imposition – The Sun Nigeria

 From Ndubuisi Orji, Abuja

-Gana, who spoke at a retreat organized by the Kogi PDP Renaissance Group, on Saturday, in Abuja, said the imposition of candidates is inimical to the success of a political party.
+Gana, who spoke at a retreat organized by the Kogi PDP Renaissance Group, yesterday, in Abuja, said the imposition of candidates is inimical to the success of a political party.

-The former minister, while speaking on the theme ‘Kogi State PDP, Yesterday, Today and Tomorrow,” said the opposition party stood to regaining the reins of power in Kogi State and the entire country, if it gets its acts right.
+The former minister while speaking on the theme, ‘Kogi State PDP, Yesterday, Today and Tomorrow,” said the opposition party stood to regain the reins of power in Kogi State and the entire country, if it gets its act right.

-Gana, while noting that the PDP remains the only hope of the country, stated that if the opposition party does not regain power to give the country a sense of direction, things may get worse.

 “I have never seen this level of corruption as we have today.
-In fact, the level of corruption makes the PDP governments look like angels because corruption is now a thousand times worse.”
+In fact, the level of corruption makes the PDP governments look like angels because corruption is now a thousand times worse,” Gana said.

+He added that the recent call by Governor Aminu Masari of Kastina State on the people of the state to arm themselves to ward off incessant attacks by bandits, speaks volume, noting that President Muhammadu Buhari hails from that state.

 Leave a Reply